upper waypoint

 Sponsored

-Considering that there are only a handful of confirmed human H5N1 infections in the U.S. right now, public health experts told KQED that having accurate information about a virus is one way we can all better protect ourselves against future potential threats.
+More than four years after the start of the COVID-19 pandemic, it can be anxiety-inducing to think about another virus causing a similar amount of havoc.
+However, the public health experts KQED spoke to say that having accurate information about a virus is one way we can all better protect ourselves against future potential threats.

 “H5N1 is really a metaphor for lots of emerging threats in the future where we need to use the lessons we’ve learned during COVID and apply them again,” said Peter Chin-Hong, infectious disease physician at UC San Francisco.
 “We are being vigilant but not afraid.”